 The 'synoptic' aspects of our courses will help you understand how the diverse areas of physics fit together, and you will undertake small-group projects and short dissertations to develop scientific skills.
-Another unique feature is the MSci project, providing the option to undertake cutting-edge research projects or to act as consultants to industry.
+One of the unique features of the course is the MSci project, which provides the option to undertake cutting-edge research projects or to act as consultants to industry.

 BSc or MSci?

 A BSc degree will give you an excellent grounding in physics and prepare you for a wide range of careers.
 An MSci degree will teach you a broader range of high-level skills: in most courses, the final year of the course is different in that the emphasis will be on student-centred learning and assessment is by coursework rather than exams.